-We envision a time when no animal will suffer abuse or neglect, or lack a loving home, and our citizens are educated on the importance of pet population control, disease prevention, and responsible pet ownership.
+We envision a time when no animal will suffer abuse, neglect, or lack a loving home, and our citizens are educated on the importance of pet population control, disease prevention, and responsible pet ownership.

-Strategic efforts toward accomplishment of the Vision Statement
+Strategic Efforts Toward the Accomplishment of the Vision Statement

 - Increase license and vaccination compliance